Clemapfel/jluna/docs/benchmarks.md

 Int64 variable_value = unbox<Int64>(jluna::safe_eval("length([i for i in 1:43 if i % 2 != 0]"))
 ```

 Here we have a somewhat complex line of code, what it does exactly isn't important.
-What is important, is that it returns a value of type `Int64`.
+What is important, how is that it returns a value of type `Int64`.
 We can capture this value safely by making sure that there is no line of code executed between `safe_eval` returning, and the `unbox` call starting.
 This allows us to safely unbox the result of the `safe_eval` call.

 Regardless, running Julia code as strings instead of functions should always be a last resort.